Low-Tox Laundry Solutions

-Our Experience.
+Our "Eco" Experience.

 Going {Genuinely} Natural.

+Choosing a detergent free from harsh chemicals and fragrances is an excellent step toward creating a supportive, low-tox space for healing at home.
 We want to know that what we’re purchasing isn’t going to make us sick, irritate our skin or harm the planet - and we want it to actually clean and not cost a million bucks.
 Easy?
 Not always.

 Defining something as non-toxic is difficult because not only is toxicity is related to quantity, even natural agents such as baking soda and (especially) essential oils are irritating to some.
 It's okay to be skeptical of claims as it's very easy for products to create the impression they're safer than they really are, preventing us from rationally assessing the connection when symptoms persist.
-Supermarket laundry products often contain ingredients that can irritate your skin and are often extremely alkaline meaning they're not a great match for eczema prone skin.

-Going natural often means doing laundry a little differently though, as natural products tend to be less strong which is good for our skin and liver - but not always great for stains.
+Going natural often means doing laundry a little differently though, as natural products tend to be less strong, which is good for our skin and liver but not always great for stains.

 HELPFUL TIPS